yashvardhansharma07/EDU-CYCLE/README.md

 – Users can register, log in, sell Stationery Items, purchase new ones, and update their profiles securely.
 – Admin privileges include adding new Stationery Items and managing orders efficiently.
 – Technology Used: Java Servlets, JSP (including HTML), MySQL, JDBC, CSS, and Bootstrap.
-Our beautifully crafted front end is designed with you in mind.
-The seamless integration of modern CSS styling brings your learning journey to life, creating an intuitive and visually appealing interface.
+## Our beautifully crafted Home Page where front end is designed with you in mind
 ![1](https://github.com/user-attachments/assets/b6a98456-c169-401a-8939-7962d5391f8e)
 ## Let's register the user into the application
  ![1 1](https://github.com/user-attachments/assets/b92e2913-5f11-4d4f-a993-9caf788291d6)